 It is important for Council to have strong visibility in the more remote parts of our District.
 Council will proceed with the intention of investing into these areas as outlined in the Long Term Plan.
-You will note we are seeking feedback on the Reefton swimming pool, Reefton Water supply, and seeking opportunities which may arise to provide a long term solution for the Hector landfill site.
+We have received community feedback on the Reefton swimming pool and the Reefton Water supply, and continue to seek opportunities which may arise to provide a long term solution for the Hector landfill site.
 Council will continue conversation with the New Zealand Transport Agency about the Karamea Special Purpose Road, which is a vital link in the District.